-We are very pleased to be able to offer this very special 1970 Chevron B19 chassis 70-S-10 for sale.
+We are very pleased to offer this very special 1970 Chevron B19 chassis 70-S-10 for sale.

 This race also saw the debut of the Brian Redman inspired B16S-01 spider.
 When asked for suggestions as to how to make the B16 coupe quicker and more competitive against the new spider Lola T210, Brian replied, “make it look like a Porsche 908/03” and hence the spider-bodied B16S was born.
 The new body design proved an instant success, so a proper B19 prototype, using the chassis from B16-DBE-10, was built by Derek Bennett in the cornered-off section of the Bolton factory which served as his “secret special projects” workshop, hence the “S” designation of this car.
 This was also where the B16S, the later 3-ltre B27S and the B41 Formula 1 car were built and developed.